ComputerScienceHouse/audiophiler/README.md

 TODO:
 <br>
 * Make front end easier to browse
+* Use dynamic front end library (react?, or something)
 * Switch over to boto3 instead of boto
-* Move extra functions out of init.py
+* Move helper functions out of init.py

 # Installation
 From the root directory of the repo, setup a virtualenv with python3, then: